Dubai Ruler calls out 3 managers for 'closed-door' policy, blocking public access

 Mohammed Al Marri, director-general of the General Directorate of Residency and Foreigners Affairs, earned praise for excellent public service.

-Sheikh Mohammed lauded how Al Marri welcomed visitors and readily expedited services for humanitarian and exceptional cases.
+Sheikh Mohammed lauded how Al Marri welcomed visitors and readily expedited services in humanitarian and exceptional cases.

 The GDRFA chief has always been within the public's reach, too, the Dubai Ruler said.
 "His open office [is] accessible to all."